-The school will provide information about the Parent Partnership Service to all parents of children with special educational needs.
-Parents of any pupil identified with SEND may contact the Parent Partnership Service on 01223 699214 for independent support and advice.
+The school will provide information about SENDIASS (SEND Information, Advice and Support Parent Partnership Service) to all parents of children with special educational needs.
+Parents of any pupil identified with SEND may contact SENDIASS on 01223 699214 or follow the link below, for independent support and advice.
 (Leaflet: Appendix 5)